exyleio/exyleio/docs/QnA.md

 - I am bad at managing people
 - anyone can come in and contribute code without permission anyway
 - the game engine Exyle.io is using (Godot 4) is relatively unknown, it's difficult to find qualified developers in the first place

+## Will you create a subreddit/twitter account/etc?

+Short answer: No.<br />
+Long answer: I don't wanna waste time and cognitive energy on platforms I'm not familiar with.